jradtilbrook/linkedlist/README.md

     - [ ] Add `const` to pointers to ensure security.
     - [ ] Add doubly linked.
     - [ ] Add double ended.
+    - [ ] Function to add array of elements to list.
 - [ ] Phase 3:
     - [ ] Search/add/delete by data.
     - [ ] Allow any datatype.